Questions about Hawaii GE Tax (General Excise Tax)? Here are some quick answers to the most commonly asked questions.

 You are allowed to pass the tax on to your customers, but if you only add the tax rate amounts then you are not quite collecting enough tax to cover the taxes due.
 This is because the tax is calculated on the total amount you collect, including the extra for the tax.
 It’s a bit complicated.

-The simple answer is that many businesses add 4.1666% to each sale on Maui, and 4.712% to each sale on Oahu, Kauai, and the big island to compensate.
+The simple answer is that many businesses can add 4.712% to each sale on Oahu, Kauai, and the Big Island, and 4.1666 on Maui.

 Hawaii GE Tax Question #7 – What if I Haven’t Been Paying?